Text and pictures © 2004-2023 Guillaume Dargaud

 A week later I'm off to Rome for a full psychological profiling.
 I'm not too worried (maybe I should ?): of the various italian candidates, I'm the only one who's ever wintered over in Antarctica, so I'm kind of setting the reference.
 Hah!
 I'm assaulted by 4 cute (part of the test ?) psychologists who come wave after wave with sheets of tests to fill up, waiting patiently sitting right in front of me while I fill them up.
 I have to fill the exact same 900 question test as the previous week (I guess they figured out I answered at random after a while).
 Finally the next day I make it to the lab and actually learn what I'll have to do down in Antarctica.
 Nothing Earth shattering, it's mostly the same old experiments I've done before:

 Right: The team of volunteers for the 2005 winter-over in Dome C. Two of them will later change their mind and 3 more will replace them.

 Who are the sacrificial victims ?
-There are (so far) 5 italians and 7 french; of which 3 scientists and 9 logistics:
+There are (so far) 5 italians and 7 french; of which 3 are scientists and 9 are logistics/support: